davidkimai/Recursive-RL/README.md

 ![image](https://github.com/user-attachments/assets/5ede05a4-3a13-4e56-9794-e8b75511d863)

-# What is Symbolics and Subsymbolics?
+# What is Symbolics?
 Its How We Encode Our Emotions.